 In a small jar, combine your ingredients and mix.
 Keep the mixture stored in a cool, dry location.

 After showering or washing your face, apply a small amount to your face and neck.
 Spread on the toner until your whole face and neck are completely covered.
 Make sure you don’t apply too much, as you will be sleeping with the toner on, and you don’t want it all over your pillow!

 3. Frankincense Essential Oil

-Frankincense oil is a wonderful and very interesting oil.
-Originating in Africa, Asia, and Middle Eastern areas, frankincense has been used throughout ancient history up until our day.
+Frankincense oil is a wonderful and interesting oil.
+Originating in Africa, Asia, and Middle Eastern areas, frankincense has been used throughout ancient history up to the present day.
 Indeed, people have used frankincense in a variety of different ways.
 Frankincense has been used as a key ingredient in ancient perfumes and medicines, as well as in ceremonial traditions.